hongwen000/vss/Readme.md

 ## Installation

-To get started with the VSCode Window Launcher, follow these steps:
+To get started with VSCode Window Launcher, follow these steps:

 1. Clone the repository: